MalteArnold/beginner-projects/README.md

 3. work_with_string
 4. madlibs

-Continue with int ans float:
+Continue with int and float:
 1. shopping_list
 2. receipts